|

 -

-The Astronomer.
 This organisation is aimed at the active

 astronomical observer.
 It issues a monthly magazine and email circulars